vvb333007/espshell/README.md

 i use in my debugging/development process.
 What commands I miss right now is triggers & pattern generation :).
 Also I try to keep it small: it is just 1 file and I want to keep it like that

+The shell itself is one single .c file; you can use supplied espshell.ino sketch as an
+example: it is a simple LED blink sketch.